dammif

 dammif Input Files

-Like DAMMIN, DAMMIF uses the distance distribution functions computed by GNOM as input files.
+Like DAMMIN, DAMMIF uses regularised SAS data (.out) as computed by GNOM as input files.

 dammif Output Files